home - Power supply

 I accept desert scales!

-Life is accepted enthusiastically in its entirety, in all its most extreme manifestations.
+Life is accepted enthusiastically in all its fullness, in all its most extreme manifestations.
 This idea is artistically embodied with the help of antonyms:

 I accept you, failure

-In the secret of laughter - there is no shameful one!
+In the secret of laughter - there is no shame!

-The same is the function of contextual antonyms:
+This is the same function of contextual antonyms:

 I accept sleepless arguments

-Morning in the curtains of dark windows ...
+Morning in the veils of dark windows ...

 And the wells of earthly cities!